dumitriucristian/nginx-server/tips-and-tricks.md

 Uninstall package ```composer remove <package name>```

 ###Friends of Behat
-Rememeber:
+Notice:
  To create a new suite is required to :
-- add the features folder in composer, because the folder is out of src folder, as eg.:
+- add the features folder in composer, because the folder is out of src folder, as eg:
  "Api\\": "features/bootstrap/Api/"

-- add the new namespace in services_test.yaml:
-   eg. : Api\: resource: '../features/bootstrap/Api/*'
+- add the new namespace in services_test.yaml  eg. : Api\: resource: '../features/bootstrap/Api/*'

 ### Symfony CLI
 symfony cli ```php bin/console```